Consumer Health and Informatics

 Your attendance and participation are critical to your success in this class.
 Please read the readings that have been assigned for each class session prior to coming to class and be ready to discuss them.
 You may want to think about questions that you need clarification on, issues that you would like to discuss with your classmates, and how you might be able to apply the material to your interests/work.
 This will ensure that you comprehend and retain the material.
 If you have any problems understanding anything that we cover, I encourage you to raise those questions or approach me outside of class.

-Please submit assignments by 9 a.m. on the due dates indicated for each on the syllabus.
+Please submit assignments on the due dates/times indicated for each assignment.
 Late assignments will be penalized by 5% for each day they are late.
 Please discuss with me in advance if you will have a problem submitting an assignment on the day it is due.

 I encourage you to discuss class material with other students, though the work that you submit should be your own individual work, in the case of an individual assignment; and the work of you and your partner, in the case of a paired assignment.